 - 1. or infamous, according to skeptics and assorted naysayers.
 See my article on sceptics and their brethren

-- 2. I used to think that I was well ahead of other thinkers on the subject of the deep frameworks of life, but Jahn has demonstrated he largely got there first!
+- 2. I used to think that I had intuited new, highly original insights into the deep frameworks of life, but Jahn has demonstrated he largely got there first!
 I suppose my contribution is the comprehensiveness of my work, going well beyond that of Jahn's paper.
 Still, I freely give recognition when it is appropriate and deserved.